Hush...Hush, Sweet Charlotte: Plot

 Miriam fires Velma, who later returns to discover Charlotte has been drugged.
-Velma plans to expose Miriam's exploitation of Charlotte, but Miriam kills Velma with a chair and she falls down the stairs.
+Velma plans to expose Miriam's exploitation of Charlotte, but Miriam hits Velma with a chair and she falls down the stairs to her death.
 Drew covers up the murder by declaring it an accident.
 One night, a drugged Charlotte runs downstairs in the grip of a hallucination, believing that John has returned to her.
 After Miriam tricks the intoxicated Charlotte into shooting Drew with a gun loaded with blanks, the two dispose of his body in a swamp.
 Charlotte returns to the house and witnesses the revived Drew walking downstairs after he returned, reducing her to insanity.
 Believing she has shattered Charlotte's mental state, Miriam celebrates with Drew in the garden, where they discuss the plan to have Charlotte committed to a psychiatric hospital and usurp her fortune.
 Charlotte overhears the entire conversation from the balcony, except for Miriam's admission that she had witnessed Jewel kill John, and has been using the knowledge to blackmail Jewel throughout the years.
-Charlotte kills Miriam and Drew, pushing a large stone flowerpot off the stair balcony.
+Charlotte pushes a large stone urn off the balcony, killing both Miriam and Drew below.

-The next day, the authorities escort Charlotte from home, as a crowd gathers around to observe the spectacle.
-Charlotte receives an envelope from Mr Willis, which he received from Jewel (who died of a stroke after hearing of the incident which occurred on the previous night), ostensibly confessing to the murder of her husband John.
+The next day, the authorities escort Charlotte from home as a crowd gathers to observe the spectacle.
+Charlotte receives an envelope from Mr. Willis, which he received from Jewel (who died of a stroke after hearing of the incident which occurred on the previous night), ostensibly confessing to the murder of her husband John.
 As the authorities leave with Charlotte, she looks back at the house.